Hotspot Shield Review 2024: A Secure, User-Friendly VPN

 VPN protocol

 While the Hydra protocol may allow you more access to streaming, the VPN chooses the most secure connection if you leave it set to Automatic.
 IPsec is a secure protocol but is more recognized by VPN blockers and may not be the best for streaming.
+Wireguard has a better balance between speed and streaming capabilities.

-Hotspot Shield free version features
+Hotspot Shield protocols

 Hotspot Shield test results